needle-mirror/com.unity.xr.openxr/Documentation~/features/foveatedrendering.md

 2. Fixed Fragment Density Map (FFDM) from provider.
 3. Fragment Shading Rate (FSR) using a provider's texture.
 4. Fragment Shading Rate using a compute shader calculated from the asymmetric FOVs the provider gives.

+> [!NOTE]
+> On Vulkan, FDM Foveated Rendering will be automatically disabled at runtime if the physical device running OpenXR does not support fragment density maps (VK_EXT_fragment_density_map).

 This topic covers aspects of foveated rendering specific to the Unity OpenXR provider plug-in: